G-S9N6DX06CF

 Stride

 Small collarbones and vertical shoulder blades help lengthen the stride.
-The cheetah spine is very flexible and works as a spring for the powerful back legs to give it additional reach and enables it to move 7 to 8 meters in a single stride.
+The cheetah spine is very flexible and works as a spring for the powerful back legs to give it additional reach and enable it to move 7 to 8 meters in a single stride.

 Eyesight